May 25, 1995

 4.5 The Lieutenant Governor may remove a member of the Board of Governors (other than an ex officio member) on a two-thirds vote of the Board, if the Board is satisfied that there is cause for removal.

-5.1 The Chair and the Deputy Chair shall be elected by the Board from among its Members appointed by Order-in-Council at the first meeting each calendar year to serve a term of one (1) year or until their successors are elected.
+5.1 The Chair and the Deputy Chair shall be elected by the Board from among its Members appointed by Order-in-Council at the first meeting each calendar year, or earlier as may be required due to vacancies arising in those positions, to serve a term of one (1) year or until their successors are elected.
 Their term of office shall begin upon adjournment of the first meeting of the calendar year.
 The terms of office of the Chair and Deputy Chair shall not normally exceed two (2) years.

 5.2 The Chair shall be the spokesperson for the Board and shall be responsible for establishing the agenda for Board meetings, presiding over Board meetings, and such other duties as the University Act, these Rules or the Board may designate.